 (I originally wrote this post when my son went to Kindergarten.
 I am reviving it because this year I sent my daughter off to Kindergarten and this post was a good reminder.)

 When I think back to my own childhood, I don’t recall my parents being fearful.

-Scenarios run quickly through my head.
+Scenarios ran quickly through my head.
 What could happen between the door and his classroom?
+Does he know his way to his classroom?
 Is he ready for this?
 Am I ready for this?

-I don’t let him see that.
-I project confidence and assurance to my small boy.
+I didn’t let him see that.
+I projected confidence and assurance to my small boy.
 My sweet, trusting little guy with his glasses that magnify his sweet puppy dog eyes making him look even younger, even more unsure of himself.

 It was a different day and time and the risk of having me walk by myself to school was worth the confidence and lesson it taught me.
 We take different risks nowadays, but they still require a level of bravado.
 A bit of a facade on the part of the parent.

 It’s not a lie.
 We can’t know everything that is out there.
 Fear is normal and natural and protective.

 I didn’t know what it would feel like in my gut.
 I couldn’t have.
 It’s something you can’t quite put into words.

 It brings to mind the quote I am going to leave you with though.
 My favorite quote about parenthood because these words ring truer than any others I’ve ever heard:

 Did you feel like this dropping your kids off at school this year?
 Mom’s of older kids, have you taken a leap that you weren’t quite ready for?
 Maybe let your child walk all the way to school?
 Ride the bus?
 Drive a car to school (gulp!)?
 Answer below.